ayaankhan98/forms.js/README.md

 [<img src="./preview/p2.png" width="650"/>](p2.png)

-the `JSON` object `details` consitst of the form details based on which the forms will be generated.
+the `JSON` object `details` consist of the form details based on which the forms will be generated.

 The `"configuration"` defines the configuration of form such as `d-left` key defines the position of form from the left side of screen and `form-width` defines the width of form